wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 In this line **`<button type=submit">Send Text</button>`** you define a button with **`type=”submit"`.** The text will send when you click the button.

-Next, you code up the page since it is simple.
+Next, you build the sent SMS page.

 ```html
 <!DOCTYPE html>